307sagar/Revolut/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you should/can run:

+### `npm install`
+After cloning the repo, run the above command.

 ### `npm start`